 Based on the mission and vision of Atılım University, including commitment to excellence in education, research and public service, the two departments in the SFL design their curricula.
 As Atılım University offers both English medium and Turkish medium education, depending on their needs and the departments they have registered for, the students either start their language education at DBE or DML.
 While the students who have registered for the English medium departments are subject to DBE educational curriculum, the Turkish medium department students directly take English education at DML.
-The duration of DBE's Basic
+The duration of DBE's

-English training is about 900 hours while this period is 300 hours at the DML where they are offered Academic and Occupational English Courses or online courses depending on the need of the departments.
+Basic English training is about 900 hours while this period is 300 hours at the DML where they are offered Academic and Occupational English Courses.